 - I would part hair away from the area I wanted to roll, wipe the spot with a clean towel, then press the roller firmly against the spot.

 - I would roll back and forth and then left and right, all the while pressing the roller firmly against the spot for about 5 – 10 mins.

 - Afterward, I let the parted hair fall back in place and left the area alone.
 Pricked skin closes up within 1 hour.

 The derma roller causes a prickly sensation but shouldn’t be painful.
 I started enjoying it a little bit after the first few times.
 My scalp was usually red the day afterward but it didn’t bother me.
 I never oiled or massaged the bald spots the same day I rolled or the next day because it made my scalp oily.

 Before I incorporated this into my treatment regimen, the bald spot on the right just wouldn’t budge no matter what I did.
 As soon as I added derma rolling and massaging with the special blend JBCO into the mix, it started sprouting hair after about 3 months.
 Peep before and after pictures below:

 Here are a few paramount safety rules I followed which I never compromised on.
 If I was too lazy to go through all this, I just postponed the rolling until the next evening: –

 Safety Rules for Using the Derma Roller for Hair Growth

 - Before derma rolling, always check the needles are all straight and of the same length.
 If they aren’t, it’s time to replace it.
 I replace mine every 6 months whether it’s bent or not.

-- Always sterilise the roller by washing in warm soapy water afterwards, then soaking in a disinfectant with around 50 – 75% ethanol and discarding afterwards.
+- Always sterilize the roller by washing in warm soapy water afterward, then soaking in a disinfectant with around 50 – 75% ethanol and discarding afterward.